Page 2 of 6

 A Gas Stop was installed between the onboard propane tank and the regulator to catch any propane leaks.

 This one’s serious.
 I do an annual propane leak test at the Bob Tiffin Service Center.
 I also installed a GasStop shutoff device.
 If there’s a leak, it cuts off gas to the rest of the coach—simple, effective, and one more layer of safety.
-If your stove’s flickering or your furnace is struggling, inspect it before the issue becomes more severe.
+If your stove’s flickering or your furnace is struggling, inspect it before the issue worsens.

 5. Tires & Suspension